data61/anonlink-entity-service/docs/designs/anonlink-upload-data-plan.md

 making our server download illegal data, making our server download terabytes and terabytes of data.

 If using our own object store we can dictate the bucket and file, but we want to support an external object store too.

+As exposing Minio increases the attack surface an internal security review of MinIO must be conducted.
+Deployment using default or publicly committed credentials must be mitigated.

+## Alternatives (WIP)

+The primary alternative that we considered was modification to the Anonlink REST api to handle partial uploads.
+The Anonlink api and client would be modified to deal with multipart uploads.
+The reason this design wasn't pursued is we would have to design and implement everything on both the server and client side - the retrying mechanisms, integrity checks, dropped connections, proxy handling etc.

 ## Additional Considerations (WIP)